jhui/jhui.github.io/_posts/2017-03-15-Memory-network.markdown

 ### Huge memory networks

 For a system with huge memory, computing every score for each memory entry is expensive.
 Alternatively, after computing the word embedding $$ U_{0} $$, we apply K-clustering to divide the word embedding space into K clusters.
-We map each input $$ x $$ into its corresponding cluster, and perform inference within that cluster space only.
+We map each input $$ x $$ into its corresponding cluster and perform inference within that cluster space only.

 ### End to end memory network (MemN2N)

-> The description as well as the diagrams on the end to end memory networks (MemN2N) are based on [End-To-End Memory Networks, Sainbayar Sukhbaatar etc.](https://arxiv.org/abs/1503.08895)
+> The description, as well as the diagrams, on the end to end memory networks (MemN2N) are based on [End-To-End Memory Networks, Sainbayar Sukhbaatar etc.](https://arxiv.org/abs/1503.08895)

 We start with a query "where is the milk now?".
 It is encoded with bags of words using a vector of size $$ V $$. (which $$ V $$ is the size of the vocabulary.)
 In the simplest case, we use Embedding $$B$$ ($$d \times V$$) to convert the vector to a word embedding of size d.